usdaud/algotradinglib.github.io/en/pedia/p/position_sizing.md

 [Risk management](../r/risk_management.md) is central to position sizing.
 A well-defined [risk management](../r/risk_management.md) plan ensures that no single trade can significantly impact the trading capital.
 Usually, traders define risk as a percentage of their total portfolio.
 For example, if an algorithm dictates that a maximum of 1% of the portfolio be risked per trade, it means the potential loss on any given trade should not exceed 1% of the total portfolio value.
 This approach helps in limiting drawdowns and sustaining long-term growth.

 ### 2. Volatility Assessment
 Volatility, a statistical measure of the dispersion of returns, plays a crucial role in position sizing.
 Higher volatility means greater risk, which should translate into smaller position sizes.
-Tools like Average True Range (ATR) or standard deviation of returns often gauge volatility.
+Tools like [Average True Range](../a/average_true_range_(atr).md) (ATR) or standard deviation of returns often gauge volatility.
 By adjusting the position size according to the current volatility, traders can maintain a balanced risk profile.

 ### 3. Account Size
 The size of the trading account inherently influences the position size.
 Larger accounts can afford to take slightly more significant positions, but they also need to be careful about liquidity and market impact.
 Conversely, smaller accounts need to be meticulous about position sizing to avoid excessive risk.